 Room 251 is down the hall, straight out the elevator, the second door on the right.
 Room code will be in your confirmation email.

-These rooms are also accessible from the second floor of Bradfield Hall or the third floor of Plant Science.
+The room is also accessible from the second floor of Bradfield Hall or the third floor of Plant Science.

 Accessible parking can be found on Mann Drive, on the north side of Fernow Hall.